Category Archives: Adventure

 North Face (Nordwand) (2010)

-If I could describe the Germany-released movie North Face in just a single word, it would be the word horrific.
-Based upon the true story about a competition to climb the most dangerous rock face of the Swiss Alps, the subtitled movie gets better and better with each passing frame.
+If I could describe the German-released movie North Face in just a single word, it would be the word horrific.
+Based on the true story of a competition to climb the most dangerous rock face in the Swiss Alps, the subtitled movie gets better and better with each passing frame.
 For those moviegoers who aren’t into subtitled movies, I can sympathize.
-I tend to groan when I know I’m about to embark on one of those too.
+I tend to groan when I know I’m about to embark on one of those, too.
 Subtitled movies are ones that you need to prepare for, and, unfortunately, when a subtitled movie is bad, it almost becomes twice as dreadful to trudge through.
 But, at the same time, I have seen some fantastic foreign-language movies, and North Face ranks right up there with them.
 And, as with any good subtitled movie, when you are truly engaged, you don’t even notice you are reading the words anymore.
-I’m not sure how I came across this movie, other than the fact that I love a good adventure movie (I am one of those people that tends to separate the adventure genre from the action genre).
+I don’t know how I came across this movie, other than the fact that I love a good adventure movie (I am one of those people who tend to separate the adventure genre from the action genre).

 Continue reading North Face (Nordwand) (2010)